 The success of the Group’s products depends on its ability to manufacture products that cater for consumer’s tastes and – with particular reference to the Piaggio group – can meet their needs for mobility.

-If the products of the Immsi Group companies were not appreciated by customers, revenues or, further to more aggressive sales policies in terms of discount drives, margins would be lower, and this would have a negative impact on the related economic and financial situation.
+With reference to the subsidiary Intermarine, however, the success of the company in the different lines of business in which it operates depends on the ability to offer innovative and high quality products that guarantee the performance demanded by customers, in terms of lower fuel consumption, higher performance, greater passenger transport capacity, greater cruising comfort, handling and safety of the vessels used, among other things, in the defence and control of territories.
+The risk could derive from the uncertainties of fitting out the new prototypes and the lack of funds and programmes to renew the fleet on the part of Italian and international shipowners.
+In this respect, shipowners will now be able to verify and use the availability of financial resources under the NRRP.
+If the products of the Immsi Group companies were not appreciated by customers, revenues or - further to more aggressive sales policies in terms of discount drives - margins would be lower, and this would have a negative impact on the related economic and financial situation.
 To tackle this risk, the Group has always invested in research, development and innovation activities to enable it to optimally meet customer needs and anticipate market trends by introducing innovative products.

 Levering customer expectations and emerging needs, with reference to its product range and customer experience is essential for the Piaggio group to maintain a competitive edge.
 Through market analysis, focus groups, concept and product testing, investments in research, development and innovation and sharing its roadmap with suppliers and partners, Piaggio aims to capitalise on emerging market trends to renew its own product range.
-Customer feedback enables Piaggio to evaluate customer satisfaction levels and fine tune its own sales and after-sales service model.
+Customer feedback enables Piaggio to evaluate customer satisfaction levels and fine-tune its own sales and after-sales service model.

 In addition, the Group is exposed to the actions of competitors that, through technological innovation or replacement products, could obtain products with better quality standards and streamline costs, offering products at more competitive prices.